 In 1986 The Circle established The Blue Bird Circle Developmental Neurogenetics Laboratory located in the Neurosensory Center at The Methodist Hospital.
 The Lab has attained international recognition in the field of genetic exploration and gene discoveries related to epilepsy.

 In the early 1980s, many Rett Syndrome patients were seen in the Clinic.
-With increasing interest in this disorder, the Circle established The Blue Bird Circle Rett Center and provided funding for scientific and clinical research.
-In 1999, the gene that causes Rett Syndrome was discovered by a former student of The Blue Bird Circle Clinic.
+With increasing interest in this disorder, the Circle established The Blue Bird Circle Rett Center and provided funding for scientific and clinical research, which in 1999 resulted in the discovery of the gene that causes Rett Syndrome.

 In 1998, the Clinic became affiliated with Texas Children’s Hospital and in 2001 was moved into the new Clinical Care Center at Texas Children’s Hospital, and became The Blue Bird Circle Clinic for Pediatric Neurology at Texas Children’s Hospital.